jordanbigdata/portfolio/README.md

 ### Tableau Gallery

-A gallery of mobile game analytics, trend analysis for stocks, dynamic measures and maps with Tableau:
+A gallery of mobile game analytics, trend analysis for stocks, dynamic measures and maps with Tableau.
+The backend is Hadoop/Hive and TreasureData.

 https://drive.google.com/folderview?id=0Bw5Xxuz7rs9ZZFY4ZVdNZFFQMWc&usp=sharing